-In February 2010, Oppenheimer finalized settlements with each of the New York Attorney General's office ("NYAG") and the Massachusetts Securities Division ("MSD" and, together with the NYAG, the "Regulators") concluding investigations and administrative proceedings by the Regulators concerning Oppenheimer's marketing and sale of ARS.
-Pursuant to the settlements with the Regulators, Oppenheimer agreed to extend offers to repurchase ARS from certain of its clients subject to certain terms and conditions more fully described below.
-As of December 31, 2018, the Company had no outstanding ARS purchase commitments related to the settlements with the Regulators.
+In February 2010, Oppenheimer finalized settlements with each of the New York Attorney General's office ("NYAG") and the Massachusetts Securities Division ("MSD") and, together (the "Regulators") concluding proceedings by the Regulators concerning Oppenheimer's marketing and sale of ARS.
+Pursuant to the settlements with the Regulators, Oppenheimer agreed to extend offers to repurchase ARS from certain of its clients.
+Over the last nine years, the Company has bought back \$140.2 million of ARS pursuant to these settlements.

+As of December 31, 2019, the Company had \$3.5 million of ARS to purchase from Eligible Investors related to the settlements with the Regulators.
 In addition to the settlements with the Regulators, Oppenheimer has also reached settlements of and received adverse awards in legal proceedings with various clients where the Company is obligated to purchase ARS.
-Pursuant to completed Purchase Offers (as defined) under the settlements with the Regulators and client-related legal settlements and awards to purchase ARS, as of December 31, 2018, the Company purchased and holds (net of redemptions) approximately \$40.7 million in ARS from its clients.
-In addition, the Company is committed to purchase another \$7.3 million in ARS from clients through 2020 under legal settlements and awards.
+Over the last nine years, the Company has purchased \$102.3 million of ARS pursuant to these legal settlements and awards.
+As of December 31, 2019, the Company had one remaining commitment to purchase \$3.7 million in ARS by July 2020.